Kunstmaan/frontend-linters/eslint-config/README.md

 `react/prop-types`: Using propTypes is not mandatory
 * **Why?** Runtime validation using propTypes is only useful during development.
 Unless creating a component library/extensively reused components the time invested in using propTypes is not worth it.

+`react/sort-comp`: For ordering component data we first put the static methods / variables followed by the instance variables, render method, lifecycle methods and any other method.
+* **Why?** We consider the render method to be more important so we like to have it first.
+We also want to see the instance variables before any other instance method.